M-Nesphory/Tanzania_Water_Wells_Modeling_Project/README.md

 ## Repo Structure
 * README.md - Top level summary of the project
 * notebook.ipynb - Detailed Jupyter notebook documentation for the project
-* MajiSafiAid Presentation.pdf - Presentation slides for the project in PDF format
+* MajiSafiAidPresentation.pdf - Presentation slides for the project in PDF format
 * Data Folder - Contains the datasets used in the project

 ## Business Problem